 Another essential oil that is worth looking at because it is versatile and all-purpose is eucalyptus.
-There are many benefits from eucalyptus oil and therapeutic uses.
+There are many benefits from eucalyptus oil along with many therapeutic uses.
 We don’t have to use many over-the-counter medications when there is something as amazing as eucalyptus essential oil.

 The scientific name for the most used species of eucalyptus is Eucalyptus Globulus.
 It is from the Myrtaceae (Myrtle) family.
 The globulus is a perennial tree that’s 40-65 feet high.
 It is widely used as a garden tree.
 These are just a few facts about eucalyptus.
 Continue reading to find out more about it and to see the many health benefits it has to offer.